 Log redaction is important for complying with security requirements, but it can also make troubleshooting more difficult due to the lack of human-readable data in the log.
 For this reason, Couchbase still leaves the non-redacted version of the logs on your local disk, and zips up the redacted version to be shipped across the network.

-Head over to the Couchbase Downloads page and try out Couchbase 5.5 Developer Build – along with all the other new features in Couchbase Server 5.5 DB.
+Head over to the Couchbase Downloads page and try out all the other new features in the Couchbase Server 5.5 release.
 Review the documentation for Couchbase log redaction cluster settings here.
 Let us know what you think, we want to hear from you.